 For most of my life, no, all of it, I have been, and likely will remain somewhat socially and emotionally disconnected to the world "out there."
 It can be terribly frustrating, to not only lack the language, but the ability to share with others the ups and downs of my "internal world."
 No matter what emotional, mental, and spiritual work I engage in, I seem to always have the same stories, the same nagging beliefs that would challenge me...would assert that they are true with all evidence to the contrary.

 I tend to become even more socially isolating, in anticipation that people will not understand me, will treat me differently.
-I've come to accept that a major factor in my not finding a romantic partner is the arrogance and judgement from many of my peers at not having a "J.O.B." etc...
-If you can imagine the type of social problems that I demonstrate on this level, try transplanting that to work or romance.
+I've come to accept that a major factor in my not finding a life partner is the arrogance and judgement from many of not having a "J.O.B." etc...

 I'm now 49 years old, almost 50...I don't expect miraculous changes...although I've had my share of seemingly miraculous.
 But we work with what we have to work with.
 Pretending to, (or other people insisting or pretending that) I can do something I can't, well, its insane.

-I don't really go out to clubs or bars anymore, I used to.
+I never really liked going out to clubs or bars anyway.
 But it would look like this: Me, this isolated person in the prison of his own mind amongst my peers...I'd almost literally sit in a corner and drink myself to oblivion thinking, I don't know, either this would make me more "social" (it didn't) or it would numb me to the pain fear and confusion of putting myself in the situation in the first place (which didn't work either.)

-I've considered that this might be resultant of how we are/were treated, hand in hand with the self hatred many of us have fostered, if not on a conscious level, perhaps still so in the subconscious.
-Yet, this is only part of it.
 I find all human beings, including myself, profoundly shallow, profoundly judgmental.
-It goes back, once again to the idea that we might have pain in our lives, but suffering is optional...What I mean is this, people always insist, internally, in their thoughts and emotions that things should't be other than they are.
+It goes back, once again to the idea that we might have pain in our lives, but suffering is optional...What I mean is this, people always insist, internally, in their thoughts and emotions that things shouldn't be other than they are.
 We don't very often fall in love with someone when we think we do, rather we fall in love with our story of that person, who we want them to be, and not who they are.
 Then, as intimacy rises in the relationship, and we begin to see an other for who they really are, we say "they've changed."
 But I don't think this is true at all...it is reality, catching up with the story we tell ourselves about the person.

 While I certainly don't go about in life (anymore) "whoa is me, poor me", I do recognize my seeming "position" in life, and I try not to ponder it all too long (else I start writing posts like this one.)
 Yet, I can't ignore reality...I'm very alone...and perhaps lonely.
 How much of my self believed story is wrapped up in "lonely" I'm not quite sure, its still a very painful place to look at for me.